See Ruby Fall

 "See Ruby Fall" is a song co-written by Johnny Cash and Roy Orbison.
 The title is a play on the phrase "See Ruby Falls", which is painted on some Southern barn roofs to direct potential tourists to a well-known waterfall in Chattanooga.

 Recorded by Cash at the Columbia Studios in Nashville, Tennessee, on August 20, 1969, the song was released as a single (Columbia 4-45020, with "Blistered" that was recorded two days earlier on the opposite side) in October.

 On U.S. Billboards country chart, the single charted as a double-A-side, reaching #4.
 On the Hot 100, "Blistered" reached #50, and "See Ruby Fall" #75. (according to some sources, both songs reached #50).

-Both "Blistered" and "See Ruby Fall" are part of Johnny Cash's album Hello, I'm Johnny Cash (out in January 1970).
+Both "Blistered" and "See Ruby Fall" were later included on Johnny Cash's album Hello, I'm Johnny Cash, released in January 1970.

 Analysis

 Cash and Roy Orbison collaborated on "See Ruby Fall," from Cash's Hello, I'm Johnny Cash album, after seeing a billboard in Tennessee that read "See Ruby Falls."
 Ruby Falls is a waterfall in Chattanooga, Tennessee.
 They took that hook and turned it into a song of frustration, as you watch someone you love drift further and further away from you.
 The narrator admits that he knew someday Ruby would leave him for a more exciting life than the one he could provide for her.
 She certainly did, as he explains that she can now be found under the red light downtown.
 It's a brutally frank song without a happy ending for the singer.
 It was released as the B-side of "Blistered."